lukechanning/chowder-bucket/_posts/2016-02-03-convert-database-to-utf8.md

 - databases
 ---

 We've had to convert a ton of corrupted WordPress databases.
-Because WordPress is an open platform, it doesn't take long before some plugin wanders in, plops a bunch of non-UTF8 crap into the database, then leaves us screwed.
+Because WordPress is an open platform, it doesn't take long before some plugin wanders in, plops a bunch of non-UTF-8 crap into the database, then leaves us screwed.
 Stuck with a database that can't be imported, and one that can cause problems with site operations.

-So if you need to convert a database -- specifically a WordPress DB, but realy any MySQL setup is applicable -- to UTF8, here's how to get the job done.
+So if you need to convert a database -- specifically a WordPress DB, but really any MySQL setup is applicable -- to UTF-8, here's how to get the job done.

 We've tried a lot of methods, and in _our_ experience, these are [the two that work](https://media.giphy.com/media/fVSSn8i8wJquY/giphy.gif):

-### Covert Database to UTF8 Using Search Replace DB
+### Covert Database to UTF-8 Using Search Replace DB

 It took us way too long to discover [Search Replace DB](https://interconnectit.com/products/search-and-replace-for-wordpress-databases/).
 It makes us [very sad](http://www.brenda-drake.com/wp-content/uploads/2014/12/V2.gif) to think of all the wasted hours spent moving WordPress sites the hard way.
 If you've never heard of the PHP script, let it into your heart today.
 You can thank us later.